piegrh/Unity-Anime-Face-Detector/README.md

  ![alt text](https://i.imgur.com/DSVgVOo.gif)
 ## Example together with Steamworks SDK
-If we detect an anime face in this user's steam profile image, then quit the application.
+Quit the application if we detect an anime face in this user's steam profile image.

 ```c#
 public class ScanSteamProfileImage : MonoBehaviour